 It seems like online marketplaces and auction sites offering transportation service are a dime a dozen these days.
 Each comes with its own quirks, and each set of rules takes some getting used to.

 If you’ve ever posted a shipment along one of CitizenShipper’s more popular routes, you might’ve felt overwhelmed by the number of quotes you got.
 How do you pick your transporter out of all of those?
-Do you just go with the lowest bid?
+Do you just go with the first offer?
 Are you supposed to contact each of them in turn and negotiate?

 The process really isn’t as complicated as you might think.
 The client (“shipper”) can go through the bids pretty quickly, choosing the transporter (“driver”) whose offer fits certain criteria.

 Analyzing feedback from shippers and drivers alike, we got a good sense of how these interactions usually work.
 There are a few common missteps that people take, but you can avoid these through planning and common sense.
 Here are some of the qualities to be on the lookout for when choosing a driver.